hackworthltd/nix-buildkite-plugin/README.md

 Note that in order to use this feature, you'll need to add the user that the Buildkite agent runs as to `nix.trustedUsers`, as only trusted users can run post-build hooks.

-## Sit Back and Enjoy!

-That's it!
-Following these steps should give you a working pipeline that builds `nix-buildkite`.